Agoric/agoric-sdk/packages/governance/README.md

 The party that has the question-creating facet of the ContractGovernor can create a question that asks about changing a particular parameter on the contract instance.
-The electorate creates new questions, and makes a new instance of a VoteCounter so everyone can see how questions will be counted.
+The electorate object creates new questions, and makes a new instance of a VoteCounter so everyone can see how questions will be counted.

 Electorates have a public method to get from the questionHandle to a question.